Fiserv/digital-disbursements-platform/docs/documentation/features/returnoffunds.md

 ## Prerequisites

 - The configuration should be done at the sponsor bank level so that it applies to all merchants onboarded with this bank.
-We will utilize the 'Bank' table's 'countries_config' column for this configuration as shown below.
 These additional attributes are part of the same object.

 		{"enableReturnOfFunds":true, "returnOfFundsDays":3}
 - This will only be for Direct Disbursement Merchants, does not work with Portal.